Earth

 This Website

-2. Ernie Martin, a mechanical/aerospace engineer with a Master's degree from Caltech, spent nearly 20 years in satellite communications, 10 years in the jet engine business (involved with used and overhauled aviation parts) and has also consulted for various companies, including GE (see Résumé for more details).
-Based in Miami, he frequently flies his '73 337G over Caribbean waters.
-He has flown his previous Skymaster (a '69 Cessna 337D) on search-and-rescue (SAR) missions over the Florida Straits, and on a round-trip from Miami to Boise, ID.
+2. Ernie Martin, a mechanical/aerospace engineer with a Master's degree from Caltech, spent nearly 20 years in satellite communications, 10 years in the jet engine business (involved with used/overhauled parts) and has also consulted for various companies, including Cessna & GE (see Resume for more details).
+Based in Miami, he frequently flew his 337Gs (first a 1973, then a 1977) over Caribbean waters.
+He has flown a previous Skymaster (a '69 Cessna 337D) on search-and-rescue (SAR) missions over the Florida Straits, and on a round-trip crossing the Rocky Mountains from Miami to Boise, ID.
 He may be reached at .